 "Ron was a litte anxious and excited," Holtz asserted.
 Whatever the case, a late Jim Janson 33-yard field goal was all the offense could muster in the first half.

-The defense, though, was superb in its task of keeping the rish in command.
+The defense, though, was superb in its task of keeping the Irish in command.
 "I felt, and I speak for everyone else, very fresh," defensive end Ronaldo Wynn stated.
 "At times, we felt dominant."
 Dominant indeed.
 Wynn contributed two of the teams five total sacks in the game and was the leader of a defense that dominated the line of scrimmage and allowed just 126 total yards (50 on the Yoder TD) and five first downs.
-We played well in the first half and just wanted to carry see VANDY/ page 22
+'We played well in the first half and just wanted to carry see VANDY/ page 22

-Star quarterback Ron Powlus, who finished 19 of 32 for 216 yards passing, led the Irish to a 14-7 victory over Vanderbilt last night.

-Seniors Jen Renola (top) and Cindy Daws, a two-time All-American, look to lead the Irish women's soccer team to a second consecutive title.
-By KATHLEEN LOPEZ Sports Writer The defending national champions are looking for a little respect.
+Star quarterback Ron Powlus, who finished 19 of 32 for 216 yards passing, led the Irish to a 14-7 victory over Vanderbilt last night. mps By KATHLEEN LOPEZ Sports Writer The defending national champions are looking for a little respect.
 For the first time in the history of women's soccer, the defending NCAA Champions are not the top ranked team in the following season.
 "It is a slap in the face," stated junior midfielder Holly Manthei about the No. 2 ranking.
 "Basically it means that we did not gain any respect for what we did last year.
-This simply gives us more incentive for this year.'
+This simply gives us more incentive for this year.
 "We are not focused on it," said head coach Chris Petrucelli about the rankings.
-"We are a little insulted, but we are not focusing on it."
+"We are a little insulted, but we are not focusing on it.
 The Irish have one of the toughest schedules in the nation.
 They play seven teams that are currently ranked, and they only play two of those teams at home.
-A key to the Irish success will be how the see RESPECT/ page 19 vs. Purdue, September 14, 12:30 p.m.
+A key to the Irish success will be how the Friday, September 6, 1996 see RESPECT/ page 19 vs. Purdue, September 14, 12:30 p.m.